MubTaXim/RentABot/README.md

 - Run `/vault-info` to verify economy hook

 ## FAQ

+**Q: Does this work on Spigot or only Paper?**
+A: Both are fully supported!
+Spigot, Paper, and Paper forks (Purpur, Pufferfish, etc.) all work.

 **Q: Can Bedrock players (via Geyser) use this plugin?**
 A: Yes!
 Bedrock players can own and manage bots normally.
 Bots connect as Java clients.